angelgldh/angelgldh/README.md

 # Hi there, I'm Angel!
-I'm a Statistics MSc student at ETH Zurich and a Data Science Intern at Roche, passionate about AI and ML 🤖.
-I'm particularly interested in applying these techniques to big-impact real-world problems.

-I'm an easy-going person who loves sports 🏃‍♂️ and reading 📚.
-Book recommendations are very welcome!

 ## About Me 🙋‍♂️
 Throughout my academic and professional journey, I've focused on deepening my knowledge in AI, ML, and Data Science.
 Why?
 Because I believe that these areas have an unique potential to change the world for the better🌱.